olwboby/presentation/README.md

 # presentation
-To see the website, please, click the link: https://github.com/olwboby/presentation
+To see the website, click here: https://github.com/olwboby/presentation